-4.24 A strong focus of growth in the Core Growth Area, particularly the City Centre and the Quays, is fundamental to our overall strategy.
-This is the area with the largest concentration of key assets, and which has seen the highest level of market interest over a prolonged period of time.
+4.24 A strong focus of growth in the Core Growth Area, particularly the City area with the largest concentration of key assets, and which has seen the highest level of market interest over a prolonged period of time.
 It provides the greatest growth potential and best opportunity to increase the international competitiveness of the city region.
 It offers a significant opportunity to create jobs for existing local communities, particularly those from the more deprived communities, thereby reducing poverty and delivering inclusive growth.
 Despite the challenges currently facing the nation as a result of the health crisis resulting from the Coronavirus pandemic, delivering high levels of employment growth in this area will be crucial to maximising the accessibility of jobs to residents across Greater Manchester in a sustainable way.
 This continuing agglomeration of activity will provide the scale, quality and profile of activity necessary for Greater Manchester to become a top global city.